Popular Critical Matchings in the Many-to-Many Setting: Challenges with two-sided lower quotas in many-to-many setting

 In the many-to-many setting each vertex has an associated lower and upper quota.
-One natural generalisation would be to consider the quotas of some copies of each vertex equal to the lower quota of the corresponding vertex and quotas of remaining copies of each vertex equal to the upper quota of the corresponding vertex.
-For example, let us consider a vertex $a\in\AA$ the quota of copy $a^{x_1}$ for $x_1<\T+2$ can be equal to $q^+(a)$ and that of copy $a^{x_2}$ for $x_2\ge \T+2$ can be equal to $q^-(a)$.
+One natural generalization would be to consider the quotas of some copies of each vertex equal to the lower quota of the corresponding vertex and quotas of remaining copies of each vertex equal to the upper quota of the corresponding vertex.
+For example -- let us consider a vertex $a\in\AA$.
+The quota of the copy $a^{x_1}$ for $x_1\le\T+1$ can be equal to $q^+(a)$ and that of the copy $a^{x_2}$ for $x_2\ge \T+2$ can be equal to $q^-(a)$.
 However, since we have only one copy for each $b\in\BB$, it is not immediate how to set the quota for the vertex.
-Setting its quota to be the lower quota eliminates several critical matchings in the instance, on the other hand setting it to be the upper-quota does not allow us to distinguish between the case when the upper-quota was equal to the lower quota.
+Setting its quota equal to the lower quota eliminates several critical matchings in the instance; on the other hand setting it equal to the upper-quota does not allow us to distinguish between the case when the upper quota was equal to the lower quota.
 This difficulty suggests that we need to have multiple copies of vertices in $\BB$ as well.
-Extending the reduction using this idea has its same challenge as we face in extending the reduction proposed in \cite{NNRS21}.
+Extending the reduction using this idea has the same challenge as we face in extending the reduction proposed in \cite{NNRS21}.

 Now let us consider the reduction used in~\cite{NNRS21}.
-We directly give an overview of the modification of that reduction which works for maximum cardinality popular feasible matching (a popular feasible matching is a popular matching amongst all the matchings with deficiency 0).
-In this reduction, $\S+1$ and $\T+2$ level-copies are created for each vertex in $\AALQ$ and $\BBLQ$ respectively.
-Only one (resp. two) level-copie(s) is (are) created for a vertex in $\AA\setminus\AALQ$ (resp. $\BB\setminus\BBLQ$).
-Also, $\S$ and $\T+1$ many dummy vertices are introduced corresponding to each vertex in $\AALQ$ and $\BBLQ$ respectively.
+We directly give an overview of the modification of that reduction, which works for \emph{maximum} cardinality popular feasible matching (a popular feasible matching is a popular matching amongst all the matchings with deficiency 0).
+In this reduction, $\S+1$ and $\T+2$ level-copies are created for each vertex in $\AALQ$ and $\BBLQ$, respectively.
+Only one (resp. two) level-copy is created for a vertex in $\AA\setminus\AALQ$ (resp. $\BB\setminus\BBLQ$).
+Note that only $\T+1$ and one level-copies were created in~\cite{NNRS21} for vertices in $\BBLQ$ and $\BB\setminus \BBLQ$, respectively.
+Here, one extra copy for each vertex in $\BB$ is created because we are considering the \emph{maximum size} popular feasible matching.
+Also, $\S$ and $\T+1$ many dummy vertices are introduced corresponding to each vertex in $\AALQ$ and $\BBLQ$, respectively.
 The quota of the first level-copy of a vertex $a\in\AA$ is equal to $q^+(a)$, the quotas of first two level-copies of $b\in\BB$ are equal to $q^+(b)$, the quotas of other level-copies of $v\in\AA\cup\BB$ are equal to $q^-(v)$.
-Preference lists are defined such that the higher level copies appear before any lower level copy of any vertex and, at the same level the relative ordering of vertices is preserved.
+Preference lists are defined such that the higher level-copies appear before any lower level-copy of any vertex and, at the same level, the relative ordering of vertices is preserved.